Is it Trauma?

 Trauma Stays With Us—A Time Machine Stored in Our Memories

 Consider Stan, a man who survived a severe car accident.
-Decades later, reminders of his accident caused his heart rate to spike and his brain to react as if the trauma was current.
+Decades later, reminders of his accident caused his heart rate to spike visibly and his brain to react as if the trauma was current.
 Trauma lives not just in memories but as a physical imprint on the brain and body.

 Trauma acts like a "time machine," pulling us back to painful moments and triggering core beliefs such as “I am not good enough,” “I am not safe,” or “It’s all my fault.”
 Unlike fleeting emotions, these wounds are deeply wired into our neural pathways and resurface over time, influencing daily life.